MDNDDD/GraphHET/README.md

 ## Build & Run

-Here, we show how to build & run RucGraph on a Linux server with the Ubuntu 20.04 system, 2 Intel(R) Xeon(R) Gold 5218 CPUs, and 4 NVIDIA GeForce RTX 3090 GPUs.
+Here, we show how to build & run GraphHET on a Linux server with the Ubuntu 20.04 system, 2 Intel(R) Xeon(R) Gold 5218 CPUs, and 4 NVIDIA GeForce RTX 3090 GPUs.
 The environment is as follows.

 <b>On 170 server, before compiling, 1st, use the "source /opt/rh/devtoolset-11/enable" command to change g++; 2nd, change "cmake" in the following commands to "cmake3". </b>